Dima1710/personal-resume/content/authors/admin/_index.md

     description: |
       Developed AI solutions like custom chatbots and workflow automations for businesses, with a focus on innovation and client satisfaction.
 ---

+An aspiring IT professional with a background in hosting, cloud environments, and automation, driven by a passion for solving technical challenges and continuous learning.